Is it Cheaper to Study in Canada or Australia?

 When it comes to tuition fees, both Canada and Australia offer competitive options.
 In Canada, international students can expect to pay an average of CAD 20,000 to CAD 30,000 per year for undergraduate programs, although this can vary depending on the university and course.
 On the other hand, Australia’s tuition fees range from AUD 20,000 to AUD 45,000 per year for undergraduate degrees.
 It’s important to note that tuition fees can vary significantly between universities and specific programs of study within each country.

-Related Article: How to Study BDS in Australia
+Related Article: Can I Study in Australia on a Partner Visa?

 Living Expenses